-In 1870, three old school friends – Tom Pelham, Arthur Kinnaird and Quintin Hogg – were so moved by the poverty around them, they felt they had to do something about it.
+Three old school friends – Tom Pelham, Arthur Kinnaird and Quintin Hogg – were so moved by the poverty around them, they felt driven to do something about it.
 They founded an organisation called Homes for Working Boys.

-At the same time, another group of philanthropists – the Reverend Prebendary Gage-Brown and parishioner Constance Allen – formed the Fellowship of St Christopher to house the homeless and jobless men living rough in London.
+Another group of philanthropists – the Reverend Prebendary Gage-Brown and parishioner Constance Allen – formed the Fellowship of St Christopher.
+They provided accommodation for homeless and jobless men who were sleeping rough in London.

 World War II presented new difficulties for both organisations.
 Some of their homes were taken over as accommodation for soldiers, whilst others were destroyed during the Blitz.
 In spite of the challenges, the organisations still managed to provide housing for the young men who needed it.
 Large numbers of these men went on to fight in the war and many were decorated for their bravery.
 One, named Arthur Knowland, even received the Victoria Cross, the highest honour that soldiers can receive.
 We honoured his memory by naming one of our 16+ services after him, Knowland House.

 The Fellowship began to accept young offenders into its homes to help them get their lives back on track.

 William Beveridge, one of the architects of the welfare state, was key to introducing social reform during and after World War II.
 Beveridge cited both Homes for Working Boys and the Fellowship of St Christopher in his 1948 ‘Voluntary Action’ volume as good examples of the role that charities could play.
 He praised their independence, initiative and flexibility, and saw them as key components in the full development of the welfare state.

 Today’s St Christopher’s Fellowship is born when Homes for Working Boys and the Fellowship of St Christopher’s merged together.
 The first priority was to provide staffed homes for children and young people in care.
 Prince Philip, Duke of Edinburgh, came to visit and meet with some of our young people.